jhm-ciberman/calculator-asm/README.md

 Explanation: This command introduces a `3` onto the stack, then a `2`.
 Then the `+` operation removes the last two elements from the stack and add them together and push the result (`5`) back onto the stack.
 Lastly, the `.` operator, removes the last element from the stack (`5`) and prints the result on the screen.

+You can scroll though the log using `PageUp` and `PageDown` keys.
+You can use the `End` key to scroll to the end of the log.

+## Commands

+To execute a command type it and press enter.
+All commands are **case insensitive**:

+- `man`: Shows the offline command documentation
+- `help`: Shows this readme file
+- `exit`: Closes the application
+- `zoom+`: Increases the GUI size
+- `zoom-`: Decreases the GUI size
+- `clear`: Clear the previous command log

 The possible operands are the following: